mph-/lcapy/doc/circuits.rst

 There are a number of forms that the system of equations can be shown: `y = Ainv b`, `Ainv b = y`, `A y = b`, and `b = A y`.
 The `invert` argument calculates the inverse of the `A` matrix.

 The matrix is returned by the `A` attribute, the vector of unknowns by the `y` attribute, and the result vector by the `b` attribute.

+The node voltages can be found with the `solve_laplace()` method.
+This solves the circuit using Laplace transform methods and returns a dictionary of results.

 .. _modified-nodal-analysis: